 Anyone who has visited us before, knows that we are friendly and chatty hosts.
 We will try to be the best hosts we can be, – but we also need to maintain two meters to avoid falling foul of Track and Trace!

 These are our thoughts at the moment.
 This is new territory for all of us and we are open to all suggestions!

 One practical challenge is making sure that our guests are fed and watered during their stay (though we are helped by the fact that guests often skip lunch after our breakfasts anyway!).

 Shops are open and all the usual goodies are available for beach picnics.
 Unfortunately you can’t cook in the Barn unless you have rented the whole space (it causes chaos even without Covid), however you are welcome bring food or takeaways and eat them in the Barn or your room.

 The re-opening of restaurants and pubs is an evolving situation.
-We are pleased to say that the excellent village pub, the Parrot and Punchbowl (www.aldringhamparrot.com) and its Thorpeness sister, the Dolphin (www.thorpnessdolphin.com), are both opening from the 4th July.
-There will be a takeaway and limited restaurant service Please look at their websites and consider booking a table.
+We are pleased to say that the excellent village pub, the Parrot and Punchbowl (www.aldringhamparrot.com) and its Thorpeness sister, the Dolphin (www.thorpnessdolphin.com), are both open, as are the Lighthouse and Regatta in Aldeburgh.
+Most places are offering a combination of a takeaway and limited restaurant service Please look at their websites and consider booking a table ahead of your visit.

 For parties of four or more Sophie, our Personal Chef, is available to prepare meals in the Barn.
 She is brilliant and our guests love her food (please see the ‘Rent the Barn’ page to check out her pedigree).
 She does need a week’s notice so please let us know well in advance and we can put you in touch (costs roughly £35 – 40 a head depending on what you want).